AustinT/basic-mol-bo-workshop2024/README.md

 Log files can be found in `tanimoto_bo_logs.tar.gz`.
 These logs contain the entire history of the BO trajectory.

+Finally, the `figures/` directory contains some scripts to produce figures.

 ## Installation

 Running the code requires: